White Wolves: A Cry in the Wild II: Reception

 Review aggregator Rotten Tomatoes gives the film a rating of 0%, based on 0 reviews.
 Audiences give the film a 74% rating, based on 436 reviews, with an average rating of 3.9/5.

-Following the film's successful television premier on The Disney Channel as well as its successful home video sales, producer Roger Corman announced that one third of his annual film output would consist of PG-Rated films.
+Producer Roger Corman cited this film's successful television premiere on Disney Channel and subsequent home video sales as driving his decision to make one third of his annual film output PG-rated, family-friendly projects.